charmoniumQ/execution-description/se4rs/main.md

 3. There is already a rich set of ontologies for describing digital and physical resources (RO-crate, wf4prov, software project description, scientific hypotheses, CiTO) in linked data.
 4. There is already a rich ecosystem for authoring ontologies and validating documents within those ontologies.

-Linked data can be represented in XML format, which is used for other long-term preservation standards. <!-- TODO: e.g. -->
+Linked data is already used for other long-term preservation standards, such as RO-crate.
 The template of RDF/XML looks like this:

-\tiny
+\small
 ```xml
 <?xml version="1.0"?>
 <rdf:RDF xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#"